ls-ramos/chart-app/README.md

-# chart
-Chart neurolinguistico app
+# Chart neurolinguistico app

+A simple android app to give you more focus.

+Open this app with android studio to execute